boringmary/telegag/README.md

+####Telegram bot which allows you to subscribe to channels you like and get daily updates (actually whatewer time range you want)

+!Attentions: Currently still in development.

 ### Installation

 1. Set up the config file with `telegram`, `aws` and `reddit` credentials.
 Create files with the following parameters (telegram credentials faq: https://core.telegram.org/bots#creating-a-new-bot, reddit: https://www.reddit.com/prefs/apps/):